 Alternatively, you may also use a food mill or an immersion blender to blend the apples.

-- For Sugar-Free Applesauce: Feel free to leave out the sugar from the recipe if you prefer to make your homemade apple sauce totally free of added sugar.
+- Sugar-Free Applesauce: Feel free to leave out the sugar from the recipe if you prefer to make unsweetened applesauce free of added sugar.
 Just note that it will be slightly more tart if you leave out the sugar.

-- For Very Tart Applesauce: If you prefer a very tart applesauce, feel free to use less sugar (or none at all) and add in 1 – 2 tablespoons of fresh lemon juice or apple cider vinegar when cooking the apples.
+- Very Tart Applesauce: If you prefer a very tart apple sauce, feel free to use less sugar (or none at all) and add in 1 – 2 tablespoons of fresh lemon juice or apple cider vinegar when cooking the apples.

-- For Chunky Applesauce: If you like your applesauce chunky like this, you can certainly use it as is (especially if serving as a side dish to accompany meats).
+- Chunky Applesauce: If you like your applesauce chunky without further processing, you can certainly use it as is (especially if serving as a side dish to accompany meats).

-- For Extra Smooth Applesauce: However, I personally prefer a smoother consistency, so I like blending the mashed apples in my high-speed blender (or food processor) until it becomes incredibly creamy and extra-smooth.
+- Extra Smooth Applesauce: However, I personally prefer a smoother consistency, so I like blending the mashed apples in my high-speed blender (or food processor) until it becomes incredibly creamy and extra-smooth.
+Feel free to process until you get the desired consistency.

 Recipe FAQs: